rapid7/metasploit-framework/documentation/modules/payload/windows/meterpreter/reverse_tcp.md

 **Meterpreter Paranoid Mode**

-The paranoid mode forces the handler to be strict about which meterpreter should be connecting to it, hence the name "paranoid mode".
+The paranoid mode forces the handler to be strict about which Meterpreter should be connecting to it, hence the name "paranoid mode".

 To learn more about this feature, please [click here](https://github.com/rapid7/metasploit-framework/wiki/Meterpreter-Paranoid-Mode).